Felony Charges in Pasco County

 State Attorney’s Investigations in Felony Cases in Pasco County

-At the invest, the meeting also provides the alleged victim or witness with the opportunity to provide input regarding whether the charges should be filed or the sentencing.
+The “invest” meeting with the prosecutor provides the alleged victim or witness with the opportunity to provide input regarding whether the charges should be filed or what should happen at the sentencing.
 The face to face meeting gives the prosecutor the opportunity to evaluate the testimony of the alleged victim or witnesses.

 Although the defendant and his attorney are not present, the defense can also present information during the earliest stages of the case, including exculpatory evidence or mitigation.